viamrobotics/docs/docs/services/vision/detection.md

 ### `tflite_detector`

-A machine-learning based detector that draws bounding boxes according to the specified tensorflow-lite model file available on the robot’s hard drive.
+A machine learning detector that draws bounding boxes according to the specified tensorflow-lite model file available on the robot’s hard drive.

 ``` json {class="line-numbers linkable-line-numbers"}
 {